RagedUnicorn/github-release-maven-plugin/README.md

   * repo_deployment  Access deployment status
   * public_repo  Access public repositories

-Once the Api token is generated it can be stored inside the maven `.m2/settings.xml`.
+Once the Api token is generated, it can be provided to the plugin via:
+* the `GITHUB_TOKEN` environment variable
+* a maven server
+* a configuration property

+To provide it via a maven server, store it stored inside the maven `.m2/settings.xml`.

  ```xml
 <server>